 I’m a vegan, free software advocate, and lover of life, dogs, and social justice in all its forms.
 I’m also a former foster mom of four teenage Sudanese refugees (a.k.a., “Lost Boys”), now all adult and living independently.
 And I’m a living kidney donor.
 If you’re a current or prospective vegan, free software advocate, foster parent, or kidney donor, email me and I will support you however I can.

 When I was a kid, I mainly wanted to do two things: write and help.
 And I find that, as an adult, the more time I devote to these activities the happier I am.
 I’m a classic “late bloomer” who didn’t start coming into my own, professionally or personally, until I was well into my forties, and so I understand first-hand the despair that comes from feeling like you’re not living up to your potential.
 But I now know what I didn’t know then: that blocks are often easily overcome once you stop blaming yourself for being “lazy” or “undisciplined” and start looking for the real roots of the problem.
 And so, my main message to others is often, “relax, it’s gonna be fine.”

 I believe deeply in the power of perseverance, the amazing possibilities of reinvention, and the benefits of living consciously.
 Life can be difficult, but it is always deeply fascinating.

-I was born in the Bronx, and now live in Kalamazoo, MI, after stints in Ithaca, New York, and Boston.
-My partner is a physics professor at wonderful Kalamazoo College, and we cherish each other and our rescue dog, Billy.
+I was born in the Bronx, spent time in Ithaca, NY, and Boston, MA, and now live in Kalamazoo, MI.
+My partner, Jan Tobochnik, is a physics professor at wonderful Kalamazoo College.

 I hope you enjoy your time on this site, and invite your comments and questions.